abdulahadk/precision-git/README.md

 # Precision 100 Migration Framework
-Data migration execution and governance framework
+Data migration execution and governance framework.

 ## Usage
 Clone the repository and run the following.
 If environement is properly setup you should see two records in the output table.